-- a) Type 7 alarm system, and - b) Type 9 smoke control in air handling systems, and - c) Type 18 building fire hydrant system in all cases where the building height is four storeys or more.
+- a) Type 7 alarm system, and - b) Type 9 smoke control in air handling systems, and - c) Type 18 building fire hydrant system in all cases where the height from the Fire Service attendance point to any floor is greater than 15.0 m.
 Otherwise, a Type 18 system is required unless the Fire Service hose run distance from Fire Service vehicular access to any point on any floor is less than 75 m.

-2.2.2 THIS PARAGRAPH DELIBERATELY LEFT BLANK.

-2.2.3 If any firecell in a building requires a manual or automatic fire alarm or sprinkler system, that system shall be provided in all other firecells throughout the building (refer to Figure 2.1).
+- 2.2.2 THIS PARAGRAPH DELIBERATELY LEFT BLANK. - 2.2.3 If any firecell in a building requires a manual or automatic fire alarm or sprinkler system, that system shall be provided in all other firecells throughout the building (refer to Figure 2.1).
 As a Type 5 system (refer to Table 2.1) provides for non-latching smoke detection with heat detection back-up in sleeping spaces, other (non-sleeping) firecells shall be protected with standard automatic smoke detection.
 Where sleeping spaces are provided in the other firecells they shall be protected with a Type 5 system where a Type 4 is being extended.
 Smoke detection shall not be extended into risk group VP: heat detection shall be provided instead.
 If risk group VP is sprinkler protected as required by C/AS7 and the VP risk is fire separated from the rest of the building with fire rated separations designed to the property rating, the sprinkler system need not be extended through the rest of the building.